Alucarda: Home media

-Alucarda opened at the Paris International Festival of Fantastic Film in March 1977.
-The film was released under the title Sisters of Satan in the United States in 1978, and subsequently released on video under various titles including Sisters of Satan, Innocents from Hell, and Mark of the Devil 3.
+The film was released on home video under the title Sisters of Satan in the United States in 1978, and subsequently released on video under various titles including Sisters of Satan, Innocents from Hell, and Mark of the Devil 3.

-Critical response
+Mondo Macabro released a special edition DVD edition of Alucarda in 2002, which features a documentary on Moctezuma, as well as an interview with director Guillermo del Toro, an admirer of the film.

+Reception

+Alucarda was not favorably received in Mexico, though it did receive some critical notice internationally.
+Mexican film critic Leonardo García Tsao declared it one of the ten worst films he had ever seen.

 Columnist Michael Weldon of the Psychotronic Video Guide wrote that the film was "The strongest, most imaginative, and visual witch movie since Ken Russell's The Devils."

 David Wilt of the University of Maryland's Mexican Film Resource Page notes that the film is "visually, a rather stylish and interesting picture," comparing it to the work of Alejandro Jodorowsky.
+In 2023, David Wilt of the British Film Institute lauded the film as "a stylish demonic possession tale" and declared it a masterpiece.

+Carlos Aguilar, writing for Vulture, praised Romero's lead performance, writing that her "raw portrayal of a mind ravaged by a diabolical energy hits with hair-raising strength."

 Mexican filmmaker Guillermo del Toro has also expressed his appreciation for the film and other works from director Juan López Moctezuma.